hitokiri-mata/katacoda-courses/kubernetes-observability/efk/step2-elasticsearch.md

 ## Install ElasticSearch ##

+Create a namespace for the installation target.

+`kubectl create namespace logs`{{execute}}

 Deploy the public Helm chart for ElasticSearch.
 The chart's default settings are appropriately opinionated for a production deployment.
 Here, some of the default settings are downsized to fit in this Katacoda cluster.

-`helm install stable/elasticsearch --name=elasticsearch --namespace=logs \
+`helm install elasticsearch stable/elasticsearch --namespace=logs \
 --set client.replicas=1 \
 --set master.replicas=1 \
 --set cluster.env.MINIMUM_MASTER_NODES=1 \